 It is celebrated every year on May 1

-The day begins at 7 a.m., when the bell starts ringing through the streets to warn the neighbors of the celebration of the mass, which takes place at 8 a.m. in the Church of the Virgen del Agua.
+The day begins at 7 a.m., when the bell starts ringing through the streets to warn the neighbors of the celebration of the mass, which takes place at 8 a.m. in the Church of the Virgin of Agua.
+Church of the Virgen del Agua.
 At 9:45 a.m., summoned by the ringing of bells, the procession departs with the processional cross and the banner to the Plaza del Caballón, where several prayers are said in Latin and the pilgrimage departs to the Llovedor.
 Along the way they sing and give thanks or ask for water as appropriate.

 The hermitage can be reached quickly because it is close to the town, in the ravine at the exit of the tunnel that leads to the village.
 It is known as “El Llovedor“ because next to it, water practically always flows and collects in a kind of pond.
 Upon arrival, a good lunch of ham and wine is served.
 Afterwards, a mass is celebrated in honor of the Virgin, followed by the Confraternity Assembly, where the income and expenses of the Confraternity, the works and activities carried out, etc., are reported.

 Afterwards, distributed in groups of between 25 and 50 people, the men eat in the vicinity of the hermitage, for which tables and benches covered with awnings are prepared in advance.
 The traditional meal on this day is always the same: beans first and snails with rabbit.
 Afterwards, around 4:30 p.m., the procession departs to the Pocico de San Juan, where meat and charcoal-grilled sausages are served for a snack, and the procession continues to the village.
 In the vicinity, the rituals begin again.